Overview of the previous 2022–2024 Sustainability Plan

 In 2024, the final year of our Sustainability Plan, we carried out 21 key initiatives.
 These are already generating tangible results.
 In addition, we made progress on another 50 actions currently under way.
 We expect to complete them in the first half of the new 2025–2027 Sustainability Plan.

-Among the initiatives implemented, those aimed at supporting our customers in the energy transition stand out.
-We improved the energy efficiency of their homes.
-We promoted cleaner mobility, the circular economy, social inclusion, and sustainable innovation.
-This consolidates our commitment to a responsible growth model.
+Among our initiatives, those supporting customers during the energy transition stand out.
+These focus especially on home energy efficiency and clean mobility.
+We have also launched actions in the circular economy, social inclusion, and social innovation.
+These efforts strengthen our commitment to responsible growth.

 Some examples of implemented initiatives include: